 and hold the weight

-of the look on the faces of each of these
+of the look on the faces of each of

 men around me.